Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 A brachycephalic dog suffers from poor digestion.

-The gastroenteric apparatus of the brachycephalic is more delicate than others for two reasons:
+The gastroenteric apparatus of the brachycephalic is more delicate than that of others for two reasons:

-- The poor oxygenation of the tissues does not allow a correct metabolism in general and, therefore, the digestive metabolism.
+• Poor oxygenation of the tissues does not allow a correct metabolism in general and, therefore, digestive metabolism.

-- The respiratory effort during inhalation causes an internal pressure opposite to the physiological one that leads, in the long run, to gastritis, intestinal inflammations and more or less severe gastroenteric symptoms.
+• The respiratory effort during inhalation causes an internal pressure opposite to the physiological one, leading to gastritis, intestinal inflammations, and more or less severe gastroenteric symptoms.

 Ocular pathologies

-The eyes of these dogs are more at risk of ulcers and dryness than others.
+The eyes of these dogs are more at risk of ulcers and dryness than those of other dogs.

-They have greater exposure to the bulb, which will consequently be less moistened by the tear film distributed each time the animal closes its eyelids.
-In addition, their more significant bulging leads to more frequent eye injuries.
+They are more exposed to the bulb, which consequently is less moistened by the tear film distributed each time the animal closes its eyelids.
+In addition, their more significant bulges lead to more frequent eye injuries.

 If the skin on the nose is very thick, it can come into contact with the eye, causing severe discomfort for the animal.
 Therefore, surgery to remove the excess skin is essential.